Braces treatment in Singapore

 What are dental braces?

-For most patients, the best time to start braces is after all their milk teeth have been replaced by permanent teeth.
-This is usually between the ages of 11 to 14 years old.
-Contrary to popular notion, adults can also reap the same benefits as teenagers from braces treatment.
+For most patients, the best time to start braces is after permanent teeth have replaced all their milk teeth.
+That will usually be between the ages of 11 to 14 years old.
+Contrary to popular notion, adults can also reap the same benefits as teenagers from braces treatment in Singapore.

-During the initial consultation, our dental specialist/ dentist will find out the details of your medical and dental history, discuss concerns you have with your teeth and advise the best form of orthodontic treatment to align them.
-Clinical records such as X-rays, impressions and photos of the teeth will be taken to help in an accurate diagnosis and planning of the treatment and type of braces for you.
+During the initial consultation, our dental specialist/dentist will find out the details of your medical and dental history, discuss concerns you have with your teeth and advise the best form of orthodontic treatment in Singapore to align them.
+Your orthodontic specialist/dentist will take clinical records such as X-rays, impressions and photos of the teeth to aid in an accurate diagnosis and planning of the treatment and type of braces for you.

 Subsequent appointments involve insertion and adjustment of the braces.
-Insertion may take between 1 to 3 visits to complete depending on the type of braces.
+Insertion may take between 1 to 3 visits to complete depending on the type of braces you are getting in Singapore.

-After the braces are in the mouth, you will be reviewed and your braces adjusted every 4 to 8 weeks.
+After the braces are in the mouth, your orthodontic specialist/dentist will review and adjust your braces every 4 to 8 weeks.
 You should avoid biting on large hard pieces of food (e.g. biting into an apple) to prevent dislodgement of your braces.

-Initially, there may be some discomfort and feeling of ‘tightness’.
+Initially, there may be some discomfort and a feeling of tightness.
 Your teeth feel sore because they are moving into alignment.
-After a few days, the discomfort should lessen.
+After a few days, you should feel better.

-Occasionally, the inner side of your cheeks or lips may get an ulcer from rubbing against the braces.
-This can be quickly and easily relieved with the application of dental wax.
+The inner side of your cheeks or lips may get an ulcer from rubbing against the braces.
+Use dental wax from your orthodontic specialist/dentist in Singapore to quickly and easily relieve the sore.

-Treatment with fixed braces usually takes between 2 to 3 years, although it may sometimes be adjusted shorter and longer depending on the complexity of the case.
-After your braces are removed, your dental specialist/ dentist will provide you with removable or fixed retainers.
+Treatment with fixed braces usually takes between 2 to 3 years in Singapore, although it may sometimes be adjusted shorter and longer depending on the complexity of the case.
+After your braces are removed, your dental specialist/dentist will provide you with removable or fixed retainers.
 Retainers need to be used throughout your life.
 They are important as they hold your teeth in their corrected positions after the braces have been removed.

 Wondering if braces treatment is Medisave Claimable?

 Getting braces in Singapore is not claimable under Medisave.
-Medisave can only be used for various dental surgical procedures.
+Medisave can only be used for certain dental surgical procedures.
 For more details on Medisave coverage, please visit our Medisave Page.

 |Consultation & Examination||$80 – 200|